 Components of a SERP

 As you can probably recall, SERPs are easily organized to highlight several key components that provide the user with valuable information.
 The basic factors of a SERP include the query box, organic page listings, and paid advertisements.
 In some search engines such as google, these pages can also include a meta description, title of the page, and sometimes even product rankings.
 For example, you can modify your SERP snippet in order to implement the keyword phrase you are trying to rank for.
 Depending on the topic that is being searched, videos, maps, and definitions may also appear.
 This may vary on the industry, the type of web content, or the topic of the search query.

 Types of Content

 As said previously, there are two different types of content on SERP pages.
 There is either the organically-ranked web pages or the paid advertisements.
 Organic search is the result of natural rankings determined by algorithms of the search engine.
 Think of the top results as the web sites that provide the most beneficial information that applies to the string of keywords the user is searching.
 In order to optimize a piece of content, marketers use search engine optimization (SEO) strategies to increase their keyword rankings.
-As you could imagine, the goal is to be as highly ranked as possible, ideally on the first page.
+As you could imagine, the goal of an SEO strategy is to be as highly ranked as possible, ideally on the first page.
 The higher your page is ranked, the more visible your website will be to potential customers.
 While this organic ranking can take time, SEO is a top practice that every business should be using for their digital marketing strategy.

 When we talk about paid search, these are the advertisements that you will see on the top of the page.
 By using PPC, or pay-per-click, a business pays a fee to have their page ranked at the top, normally above and to the right of the organically-ranking pages.
 The ads will be ranked and positioned depending on a bidding process and their overall quality score.
 Unlike an organic search strategy that can take months to implement, an ad will be visible almost instantly once it has been paid for.